braillescreen/helpfulbgt/readme.md

 * RandomNumber.bgt just generates a random number and alerts it, asking if you would like to copy it to the clipboard.

-* The second BGT script allows you to choose the min and max, and also adds an error function as an example.
+* The second BGT script allows you to choose the minimum and maximum, and also adds an error function as an example.

 * The third one is one I made for an old school project.
 It asks you for your name, and then generates another number.
 This is kind of more advanced, and is not commented at all.